boostorg/hof/README.md

         }
     );

-Since we can't use a lambda inside of `decltype` we just put [`identity`](http://fit.readthedocs.org/en/latest/identity/index.html) instead.
+Since we can't use a lambda inside of `decltype` we just put [`identity`](http://pfultz2.github.io/Fit/doc/html//en/latest/identity/index.html) instead.

 Recursive
 ---------

-Even though we are using lambdas, we can easily make this recursive using the [`fix`](http://fit.readthedocs.org/en/latest/fix/index.html) adaptor.
+Even though we are using lambdas, we can easily make this recursive using the [`fix`](http://pfultz2.github.io/Fit/doc/html//en/latest/fix/index.html) adaptor.
 This implements a fix point combinator, which passes the function(ie itself) in as the first argument, so we could write this:

-    FIT_STATIC_LAMBDA_FUNCTION(print) = fix(conditional(
+    BOOST_FIT_STATIC_LAMBDA_FUNCTION(print) = fix(conditional(
         [](auto, const auto& x) -> decltype(std::cout << x, void())
         {
             std::cout << x << std::endl;